explodinglabs/iko/README.md

   <i>Postgres Migrations</i>
 </p>

-_Ply_ is a **migration tool** for PostgreSQL databases, that allows you to quickly create migrations from the command-line or in a script.
+_Ply_ is a **migration tool** for PostgreSQL databases.
+It lets you quickly create migrations from the command-line.

 It extends [Sqitch](https://sqitch.org/), adding [shell commands](/COMMANDS.md)
 to simplify creating migrations.
 For example, to create an `api` schema, you'd